 Another excellent methodology for finding key issues is to go back to the four strategic questions model I outlined in the strategic thinking chapters.
 This thinking ensures you take a 360-degree view of your brand.
 Looking at the example below, I have used the four strategic questions and come up with four specific questions that fit the Gray’s Cookies brand.

-You should start off by writing your strategic objective statement using the four components of the a + b + c + d model outlined in our Beloved Brands book, which is in Chapter 3 on strategic thinking.
+You should start off by writing your strategic objective statement using the four components of the a + b + c + d model outlined in our Beloved Brands book.
 We go through four types of strategy, including your core strength, consumer strategy, competitive strategy and your brand situation.

 a) The statement calls out the investment into a strategic program, with crystal clear marching orders to the team, leaving no room for doubt, confusion, or hesitation.